parabirb/bftranspile/README.md

     code is running in, you can omit them.
 */
 ```
-note that you can use the transpiler in the browser too! it sets `window.bftranspiler`.
+note that you can use the transpiler in the browser too! it sets `window.bftranspiler`. an example is located at `demo.html`, which contains a fully functional brainfuck transpiler in the browser.

+# for brainfuck programmers
+### this section is dedicated to people writing brainfuck for bftranspile.
+## environment
+bftranspile allocates each program 1 mebibyte of memory (or 1048576 bytes). data is stored as a signed integer (two's complement). the pointer begins at 0.
+## overflows
+attempts to move the pointer below 0 or above 1048575 will result in the following behavior:
+* attempts to write to data at that pointer will fail
+* `[]` loops will not work (code in that loop will be skipped)

+attempts to move the data at the pointer above 127 or below -128 will result in an integer overflow.